datopian/flowershow/site/content/blog/2023-02-16-nextjs-tutorial.md

 > [!NOTE]
 > Check [Next.js documentation](https://nextjs.org/docs/api-reference/create-next-app) to learn more about this command and other options you can run it with.

-You should be able to run `npm run dev`, where Contentlayer will fetch all the needed data and transform that data into structured content.
-Content is structured using a custom schema defined in `contentlayer.config.ts`.
-Once content is fetched and transformed, it is used to populate various parts of the website , such as text, images, and other media.

 ### Basic configuration